StanfordVL/iGibson/README.md

  associated materials

- More info can be found in the [installation guide](http://svl.stanford.edu/igibson/docs/installation.html).
+For instructions to install iGibson and download dataset, you can visit [installation guide](http://svl.stanford.edu/igibson/docs/installation.html).